Philcon Panel Participant Biographies

 Dr. Valerie J. Mikles

 Dr. Valerie J. Mikles is a PhD astronomer who defected from academia to work on weather satellites for NOAA.
 While developing her sci-fi novels, she wrote and produced a series of comedic films about asexuals surviving the hypersexual world, inspired by her own journey.
-She’s active in community theater as an actor, choreographer, costumer, stage manager, and much more.
-In 2017, she began publishing her New Dawn novel series, and is here celebrating the release of her fifth book 'The Gray Market.'
+In 2017, she began publishing her New Dawn novel series, and is here celebrating the release of her newest book "The Confluence."

 Had things worked out differently, Bernie Mojzes might have been a song & dance man.
 Fortunately, he can't dance, so instead, he writes and edits.
 His fiction has appeared in "Betwixt Magazine," "Daily Science Fiction," and "Crossed Genres," among others.
 He co-edited and published "Unlikely Story" (formerly "The Journal of Unlikely Entomology"), which can be found at www.unlikely-story.com.
 For additional out-of-date information, go to www.kappamaki.com.

 Shannon O'Shea is a speculative fiction writer from Phoenixville, PA.
-She's an active member of the Phoenix Fiction Writers Workshop, and has presented at The Pennsylvania Writers Conference and the King's College Creative Writing Conference.
+She has presented at The Pennsylvania Writers Conference and the King's College Creative Writing Conference.
 Her work can also be found in The Flexible Persona.

 Carl Paolino is a veteran of the entertainment industry.
 As a producer, director, screenwriter, and production designer, his credits include feature films, television series, music videos, Broadway shows, and television commercials.
 His animated productions include: MTV’s Celebrity Deathmatch, and Celebrity Face-Off.
 He also wrote and directed the feature film, The Sickness, and The Halloween Pranksta, with co-producer Mark Hamill, of Star Wars fame.
 His Young Adult novels include Penny Dreadful and the Poisonberry Fortune, and The Secret of the Cybersapiens.
 His new horror novel series is titled, Virgin Falls: Worst Vacation Ever, and the second book in the series is titled, Virgin Falls: The Return of the Woodsman.
 He is a member of the Horror Writer's Association, and a professor at School of Visual Arts in Manhattan where he teaches Stop-Motion Animation, Makeup FX, and Body Casting as an Art Form.

 Eric Parmer has a degree in English Literature with a focus on all the weird stuff that English Literature really shouldn't cover.
 Russian Fairy Tales.
 Vampires.
 Slavic Sci-Fi.
-He runs the Phoenixville Fiction Writers workshop.
+You know.
+The classics.